MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/general/transaction-log-file-grows-databases-in-memory-oltp.md

-description: Troubleshoots the issue where transaction log file grows continuously for databases with In-Memory OLTP enabled in SQL Server 2022. ms.date: 06/27/2023 ms.custom: sap:Performance ms.reviewer: jopilov
+description: Troubleshoots the issue where transaction log file grows continuously for databases with In-Memory OLTP enabled in SQL Server 2022. ms.date: 06/27/2023 ms.custom: sap:Performance ms.reviewer: prmadhes, jopilov
-author: PiJoCoder
+author: prmadhes-msft
-ms.author: jopilov
+ms.author: v-sidong
 ---
 # Transaction log file grows for databases with In-Memory OLTP in SQL server 2022

 ## Symptoms

 When your databases have the [In-Memory OLTP](/sql/relational-databases/in-memory-oltp/overview-and-usage-scenarios) feature enabled in [SQL Server 2022](/sql/sql-server/what-s-new-in-sql-server-2022), you notice the transaction log file grows continuously.
 In addition, the SQL Server error log might have messages like `Close thread is falling behind: 4 checkpoints outstanding`.
-The column `log_reuse_wait_desc` of the catalog view [sys.databases](/sql/relational-databases/system-catalog-views/sys-databases-transact-sql) shows `XTP_CHECKPOINT` as the reason for long truncation.
-The SQL Server dynamic management view (DMV) [sys.dm_db_xtp_checkpoint_stats](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-xtp-checkpoint-stats-transact-sql) shows `outstanding_checkpoint_count` as a non-zero value for an extended period of time.

-If you restart the SQL Server instance, you might notice the database taking a long time to complete the database recovery process.
+If you restart the SQL Server instance, you might notice the database takes a long time to complete the database recovery process.

+## Troubleshoot the issue with sys.databases and sys.dm_db_xtp_checkpoint_stats

+- When you use the catalog view [sys.databases](/sql/relational-databases/system-catalog-views/sys-databases-transact-sql) to gather information and troubleshoot this issue, the column `log_reuse_wait_desc` shows `XTP_CHECKPOINT` as the reason for long truncation.
+This value indicates that the transaction log is waiting for an In-Memory OLTP (formerly known as Hekaton) checkpoint to occur.
+It suggests a delay in checkpointing operations, potentially impacting performance or log file growth.

+- When you use the SQL Server dynamic management view (DMV) [sys.dm_db_xtp_checkpoint_stats](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-xtp-checkpoint-stats-transact-sql) to gather information and troubleshoot this issue, the column `outstanding_checkpoint_count` is shown as a nonzero value for an extended period of time.
+It indicates that checkpoints aren't occurring efficiently, potentially affecting performance and log file growth.

 ## Cause